Better known for presenting touring productions of large-scale musicals, Broadway Across Canada takes a different approach with The Illusionists.

-The biggest surprise, beyond some of the illusions, comes in how little the five interact with each other.
+But the biggest surprise, beyond some of the illusions, comes in just how little the five interact with each other.
 Given solo opportunities to shine in this 2+ hour show, there is a lost opportunity for the quintet to come together for one giant illusion at the end.
 Instead, the show just fizzles out.
 It might have also helped in creating some cohesion between the individual performances, which comes across more as a magic variety show.

 With a bold subtitle announcing it “Live From Broadway”, The Illusionists gives us few of the promised (and expected) Broadway-worthy moments.
 And while each of the five illusionists brings something different to the proceedings, some fare better than others.